 Thank goodness for modern times!
 The cholesterol-causes-heart-attacks-in-humans myth still lives on in many circles.
 However, the most modern and objective research suggests that it is not dietary cholesterol that causes human heart disease.
 Rather, blood levels of “bad” cholesterol in people tend to go up when we eat too much (of anything and everything) and exercise too little.
 So, eggs, in general, are safe for people to eat.

-The same is true for cats.
+The same is true when examining the question “Can cats eat eggs?”
 For our feline companions, dietary cholesterol was never an issue at all.
 Those egg yolks did not harm the cat — the only harm done was to our family, who missed out on their deliciousness.